midhun-neo/sidepanel/What-qualifies-as-a-ng-bootstrap-directive-or--component?.md

 * [timepicker](https://ng-bootstrap.github.io/#/components/timepicker)
 * [typeahead](https://ng-bootstrap.github.io/#/components/typeahead)

 The above components are commonly used in web applications (especially datepicker and typeahead) so it is hard to skip those in a general-purpose widget library like ng-bootstrap.
-We plan on adding more widgets like those long-term and we are considering selec2-like components, data grids, tree view and others.
-But before making any progress in this area we want to stabilise existing widgets and update our infrastructure (build, documentation etc.) so additional components can be maintained / released separately from the core set of widgets.
+We plan on adding more widgets like those long-term and we are considering select2-like components, data grids, tree view and others.
+But before making any progress in this area we want to stabilise existing widgets and update our infrastructure (build, documentation, etc.) so additional components can be maintained / released separately from the core set of widgets.

 ### And all the rest...